Ian729/NewsArchive/README.md

 * Assisted driving systems and robot taxis are becoming more popular with government help, as cities designate large areas for testing on public roads.
 * The Japanese biochemist found in the 1970s that cholesterol-lowering drugs lowered the LDL, or “bad” cholesterol, level in the blood.
 * Also, an E.U. blow to China’s electric-vehicle ambitions.
-* The Biden administration is taking new measures aimed at stopping China from helping the Kremlin sustain its war effort against Ukraine.
-U.S. officials hope European nations will take similar steps.
-* A decade after militant and criminal groups were pushed out, Pakistan’s economic powerhouse and most populous city is facing a startling rise in deadly street crime.

 ![Asian](./asian.png)